FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: FairMOT

-where $K$ is the number of classes.
+where $K$ is the number of all the identities in the training data.
 During the training process of our network, only the identity embedding vectors located at object centers are used for training, since we can obtain object centers from the objectness heatmap in testing.